csound-flossmanual/csound-floss/book/02-b-csound-syntax.md

 you need two cables, one going out from the generator into the filter and one from the filter to the output.
-The cables carry audio signals, which are variables beginning with the letter \"a\".
+The cables carry audio signals, which are variables beginning with the letter *a*.

     aSource    buzz       0.8, 200, 10, 1
     aFiltered  moogladder aSource, 400, 0.8